-- The statement of financial position as at 31 December 2015; - The following statements for 2015: the statements of comprehensive income, changes in equity and cash flows; and - The notes comprising a summary of the significant accounting policies and other explanatory information.
+- 1. The statement of financial position as at 31 December 2017. - 2.
+The following statements for the year ended 31 December 2017: the income statement, the statement of changes in equity and the statement of cash flows. - 3.
+The notes comprising a summary of the significant accounting policies and other explanatory information.

-The basis for our opinion
+Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the "Our responsibilities for the audit of the financial statements" section of our report.
-We are independent of Atradius Finance B.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO) and other relevant independence regulations in the Netherlands.
-Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA).
+We are independent of Atradius Finance B.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).